Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ## L-band

-### Donut shaped constellation with NOSYNC on the vitterbi
+### Donut shaped constellation with NOSYNC on the viterbi

 ![A screenshot of SatDump showing this issue](../../assets/images/Radio/Meteor-donut-constellation.jpg) *Both demodulators are showing a donut shape instead of the correct QPSK modulation (four dots in each corner).*

-When decoding signals with symbol rates close to your sampling rate (Such as MetOp AHRPT on RTLSDRs), you might notice that, even while you're getting a strong signal, you still have `NOSYNC` indicated on the Vitterbi and have a donut shaped constellation on the demodulator.
+When decoding signals with symbol rates close to your sampling rate (Such as MetOp AHRPT on RTLSDRs), you might notice that, even while you're getting a strong signal, you still have `NOSYNC` indicated on the viterbi and have a donut shaped constellation on the demodulator.
 This happens, when the reference for the signal is way out of frequency making the pipeline and in term its demodulator not be able to lock onto it.

 To fix this, you have a few options:
 - Make sure you are using your SDR's maximum stable sampling rate